Confused about how to renew Philippine passport in Japan?

 Send the requirements via postal mail within the application period to the Embassy or Consulate that will conduct the outreach.

 The Embassy or Consulate must receive your documents on or before the deadline, so you’ll be given an appointment slot for passport renewal.
 Applications received after the deadline will not be included in the passport applicant list for the consular outreach.

-Around one to two weeks before an upcoming consular outreach mission, the Philippine Embassy and Consulate post the list of passport renewal applicants with slots on their respective website and Facebook page.
+Around one to two weeks before an upcoming consular outreach mission, the Philippine Embassy and Consulate post the list of passport renewal applicants with slots on their respective websites and Facebook page.

 If you’re on the list, take note of the date, time, and exact location for your scheduled appointment.

 4. Go to the consular outreach venue on your scheduled appointment

 Arrive at the exact time on your appointment schedule.

 Submit all the original copies of your documents, including your old passport.
 If you don’t want your old passport to be canceled while waiting for the new one, bring a postcard or hagaki as well.

 During the consular outreach, pay the passport fee of JPY 7,800 and have your photo and biometrics data taken.